atgu/ukbb_pan_ancestry/website/docs/per-phenotype-files.md

 title: Per-phenotype files
 ---

+:::note
+**Please note that p-values are now stored as natural log p-values to avoid underflow (i.e., ln P, not -ln P or -log10 P).**
+:::note

 ## Overview

 The data are released in 7,228 flat files, one for each phenotype, and a corresponding tabix index file for each.
 These files are available on Amazon AWS (for large-scale analysis, we recommend using the [Hail format](Hail-format) files on Google Cloud).